acoppes/acoppes/site/_drafts/test-draft.markdown

 }
 ```

-We might even discover we only need ComponentA and ComponentC for the new logic, so we can improve it further.
+We might even discover we only need ComponentA and ComponentC for the new logic, so we can improve it further by removing ComponentB dependency.

-By separating we now can be sure the new logic runs in the middle but also depends only on the minimum number of components in each logic.
+By separating we now can be sure the new logic runs in the middle and that also depends only on the minimum number of components in each logic.

-* Example system, now I need to do something in the middle but with other components, one way is to add it there.
+_Tip: Try to depend in the minimum number of Components to make the code cleaner, easier to read and maintain but also to make it more reusable_

 There is a common case where you need to run some logic after other